RockTomate/docs/docs/workflows/running-job.md

 HardCodeLab.RockTomate.Jobs.Start(jobAssetFileReference);
 ```

-> The asset file must be inside of Unity project and acknowledged by the AssetDatabase (call AssetDatabase
+> The asset file must be inside of Unity project and acknowledged by the AssetDatabase (call `AssetDatabase.Refresh()` for that).<br><br>
-> Note that these functions won't wait for the Job to finish and will immediately exit after being called.
+> Note that these functions won't wait for the Job to finish and will exit immediately after being called.

 ### Stopping Job